- What is Confirmation?

 - We use a flipped classroom model, where each lesson has some pre-work, which is usually a video to watch and questions to start thinking through.

-- Then, during the class time, a Q&A session allows for parents to reflect on the information.
+- Then, during the class time, a Question and Response session allows for parents and students to reflect on the information.